ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 Shift-Q: Clone selected object to mouse position.
 Ctrl-Shift-T: Terrain Editor Mode (manipulate/paint ground).
 More shortcut keys are available, see menu items.
+You can edit the shortcut keys (or blank them to disable), see below.

 When I say object that means either the selected object or the object under the mouse cursor.